01DarshanPatni/ToDo-list/README.md

 # Tech stacks
 1. HTML
 2. CSS
-3. A bit of Localstorage application.
+3. A bit of Local Storage application.

 Here is a snapshot of the list [image](https://github.com/01DarshanPatni/ToDo-list/blob/master/snapshot.png)